 Visualizing positive outcomes

-Positive visualization has long been referred to as the secret weapon Athletes can use for better performance.
+Positive visualization as a kind of mindset training has long been referred to as the secret weapon Athletes can use for better performance.
 When Athletes visualize successful outcomes, be it for winning a competition, improving their current performance or accomplishing something they have previously considered hard or impossible, they are stimulating the same part of the brain as they do when they physically perform that action.
 This mental imagery of accomplishing a positive outcome works in a way that conditions your brain to rehearse the outcome and eliminate the unknown elements that could create competitive anxiety.

 Sports visualization for Athletes is a tool many trainers and athletes alike swear by.
 Take the example of Michael Phelps, an 18-time gold medalist and one of the most well-known Olympians.
 Phelp’s coach, Bob Bowman would instruct him to visualize all aspects of his races every day from the beginning till the end.
 The mental rehearsal and imagery would help in allowing him to optimize his performance and master aspects of it that would appear weak such as working on his attention deficit and remaining focused under pressure.